Thiraput01/FastResume/README.md

 - Prioritizes most recent experiences and mirrors ATS keywords effectively.
 - Returns a perfectly structured JSON that you can apply instantly.

-### 📐 One-Page Precision

-The layout is engineered with **aggressive spacing compression** to maximize one-page density.
-Every millimeter is reclaimed using:

-- Micro-margins (`2px` section gaps).
-- Automated font-size scaling for headers and names.
-- Tightened leading and line heights optimized for PDF export.

 ### 📝 Temporary Edit Mode

 Iterate in real-time without touching your source files.